stsolovey/order_tracker/README.md

       ```

 ### Testing the Service
-Use the provided script in the `cmd/order_service` directory to publish sample order data to the NATS subject for testing.
+Script in the `cmd/order_service` directory for publication sample order data to the NATS subject for testing.
 ```bash
 make gen
 ```

 ### Stress Testing

-- Use tools like WRK and Vegeta to perform stress testing and evaluate the performance of the service.
-Adjust configurations and optimize code as necessary based on the test results.
+WRK and Vegeta perform stress testing and evaluate the performance of the service.

 ```bash
 make stress-wrk